Beacon-Heart/Heart_Beacon/README.md

 SYNC DELTAS: STATE META DATA: Time filtered, and spatially metered reports are comprised of state meta-data snapshot / heartbeat message / sync delta messages where state meta data is harvested during micro-cycles then posted / displayed during longer macro-cycles See hop count treatise referential to internet TCP/IP treatises.
 System of Systems Engineering Battlefield Digitization Sync Deltas = changes from one epoch time cycle to the next: crypto currencies tethered to tangible commodities formed into indices of Delta-1 assets: Linear Finance (LINA) is a cross-chain Decentralized Delta-One Asset Protocol with Unlimited Liquidity.
 It is the first protocol that allows users to cost-effectively create, trade and manage liquid assets (Liquids) and creative thematical Digital Traded Funds.
 Linear Buildr is a decentralized application for staking and building LUSD, accepting a mixture of LINA tokens and other major cryptocurrencies.
 Linear Exchange enables trading of a variety of liquid assets (Liquids) based on spot cryptocurrencies, commodities, and thematic indexes with nearly instant confirmation time and immediate finality.
 Source: https://lnkd.in/dmTaeHJ

 Crypto currency index: firefly-heartbeat algorithm: optimal algorithm for sampling, reporting, heartbeat message event bus) index fluctuations across UTC Universal Time Coordination UTZ time zones synchronization and stochastic harmonization

 TOKENS / TOKENIZATION // DISTRIBUTED STATE MACHINES "Distributed state machines have proven incredibly resilient architecture for value transfer which now supports over $1.6trn of total on-chain asset value, with real-world assets making up less than 10% ($132bn).
 However, the total value of on-chain assets pales in comparison with the off-chain traditional assets.
 To put this in perspective, a 1bps (0.01%) daily increase in the total off-chain traditional asset market value is equivalent to the entire on-chain real-world asset market doubling overnight"

 "The emergent programmable on-chain asset class can support much more than its own weight, enabling faster and cheaper value transfer rails has the potential to be the settlement layer for existing off-chain real-world assets.
 In addition, public ledgers enable greater asset transparency and liquidity, thus reducing investor risk and borrower cost of capital.
 A holy grail of any capital market participants.
 This opportunity is most evident in real-world asset tokenization".
 The next wave of evolutionary change in traditional financial markets and beyond is taking us from physical analog to virtual digital.
 Driven by standardization (SWIFT, ERC20), decreased settlement times and settlement cost".
 "Tokenization, an evolution of securitization, is a real-world use case for encoding existing off-chain asset metadata in a digital token state.
 This new tokenization paradigm will increase asset liquidity, lower distribution costs and reduce settlement times.
 The value of increased capital efficiency is increasingly relevant in light of higher opportunity cost of elevated money market rates".

 The next phase in RWAs will focus on overcoming the challenges of scalability, interoperability, and regulatory compliance.
 Scalability will be key in managing the sheer volume of transactions that the incorporation of RWAs into blockchain networks will bring.
-Interoperability between different blockchain platforms will enable a seamless and efficient transfer of assets, enhancing liquidity and market efficiency.
+Interoperability between different blockchain platforms will enable a seamless and efficient transfer of assets, enhancing liquidity and market efficiency.SOURCE: The Real World Asset Thesis: The Next Generation of Traditional Financial Markets Arete Research MCKENNA JAN 15 2024

-SOURCE: The Real World Asset Thesis: The Next Generation of Traditional Financial Markets Arete Research MCKENNA JAN 15 2024 TELEPATHY / A.I., ARTIFICIAL INTELLIENGE: Reuse of DARPA - NATO's structured data exchange that maps data element OPSCODES to symbol sets is key to Artificial Intelligence #AI man - machine interface, consensus, consistency among myriad #blockchain programmable #money memes, metaphors...
+TELEPATHY / A.I., ARTIFICIAL INTELLIENGE: Reuse of DARPA - NATO's structured data exchange that maps data element OPSCODES to symbol sets is key to Artificial Intelligence #AI man - machine interface, consensus, consistency among myriad #blockchain programmable #money memes, metaphors...
 Given space travel risks, navigation based on consciousness / telepathy (use of symbols not words), a consistent syntax lexicon to communicate with #UFO EBO's that are likely Artificial Intelligence AI drones is reuse of NATO's structured data exchange that maps data element OPSCODES to symbol sets essential for man-machine interface.

 TRADE REFERENCE CURRENCY TRC
 Belgian Economist Bernard Lietaer proposed a commodity based TRC Trade Reference Currency based on demurrage charges to support logistics of goods moved from supplier to consumer called the TERRA TRC.
 The Terra TRC Trade Reference Currency is a global complementary currency designed to provide an inflation-resistant international standard of value; to stabilize the business cycle on a global level; and to realign stockholder’s interests with long-term sustainability.
 From a legal viewpoint, the Terra is standardized “countertrade” (international barter), which is routinely used for over one trillion dollars worth of transactions per year.
 Legislation on countertrade exists in about two hundred countries, including all the major trading nations.
 The Terra is a CC complimentary currency that would be issued by a nation’s central bank.
 As outlined by Lietaer in his seminal “A ‘Green’ Convertible Currency”, what we will have is a “commodity-based currency, for a New Currency backed by a basket of from three to a dozen different commodities for which there are existing international commodity markets.
 For instance, 100 New Currency could be worth 0.05 ounces of gold, plus 3 ounces of silver, plus 15 pounds of copper, plus 1 barrel of oil, plus 5 pounds of wool.”
 This CC/new money is therefore backed by the valuation of the commodities in the basket at the value of the national currency of the society it originates from.
 So in the US, the value of the basket, in terms of USD, will determine the exchange rate between those trading in USD for the Terra in America.
 The Terra would work in tandem with the national currency and is not a new money that supplants everything else in its wake.
 As the Terra TRC (Trade Reference Currency) White Paper by Takashi Kiuchi, Chairman of The Future 500, states: “The Terra is designed as a complementary currency operating in parallel with national currencies.
 Therefore, everything that exists today as monetary and financial products or practices continues to exist.
 The Terra mechanism is only one additional option available for those international economic actors who voluntarily choose to use it.”
 SOURCE: https://www.lietaer.com/2010/01/terra/